 Garage condensation: a simple explanation

 Garage condensation results from moisture in the air.
 When that moisture makes contact with a cold surface, water droplets accumulate and lay the groundwork for potentially serious issues.

 Common sources of condensation

-7 ways to effectively reduce garage condensation
+9 ways to effectively reduce garage condensation

 - Install a dehumidifier.
 Placing a dehumidifier in your garage can effectively minimize potential condensation issues.
-Be sure to empty the water collected in the appliance’s tank regularly, or attach a drainage hose that empties outside.
+Be sure to empty the water collected in the appliance’s tank regularly or attach a drainage hose that empties outside.

-Book a free consultation with the experts at Garage Living who can help to ensure that your home maintains its value for years to come.
+Book a free in-home consultation with a Garage Living professional, who can help to ensure that your home maintains its value for years to come.